 - If you will be staying at a student residence or with a host family arranged by the University, a bed, a table, a lamp, bed linens, towels and a pillow will be provided.

-- When not in use, leave all valuables (jewelry, cameras, money, etc.) locked in a suitcase.
+- When not in use, lock all valuables (jewelry, cameras, money, etc.) in a suitcase.
 The University is not responsible for items that are lost or stolen.